 What are some of your leadership experiences?
 Tell me about a time you were in a leadership position.

-Tell me about a time when you had to make a decision with imperfect or incomplete information.
+Tell me about a time when you had to decide with imperfect or incomplete information.

-Answer: Your answer should contain a work situation, your challenge, the action you took and the resolution that occurred from it.
-For example, "I remember making a decision about stopping our advertising revenue when the website was down.
+Answer: Your answer should contain a work situation, your challenge, the action you took, and the resolution that occurred from it.
+For example, "I remember deciding stopping our advertising revenue when the website was down.
 I wasn't sure how long it was going to be down for.
-If I stopped spending money on advertising, it would take a day to get it back up and running.
+If I stopped spending money on advertising, it would take a day to get back up and running.
 But I knew if we kept it live, we would lose a lot of money.
-I decided to cut the advertising spending and it proved to be effective.
-The website was down for 24-hours and we saved nearly $15,000 in advertising spend."
+I decided to cut the advertising spending, and it proved to be effective.
+The website was down for 24-hours, and we saved nearly $15,000 in advertising spend."

-Tell me about a time when you learned something new in a very short amount of time.
+Tell me about a time when you learned something new in a concise amount of time.

 What do you do when priorities change quickly?